Siem Reap: History

-Re-discovery of Angkor
+"Re-discovery" of Angkor

 Siem Reap was little more than a village when French explorers such as Henri Mouhot "re-discovered" Angkor in the 19th century.
 However, European visitors had visited the temple ruins much earlier, including António da Madalena in 1586.
 In 1901, the École française d'Extrême-Orient (EFEO) ('French School of the Far East') began a long association with Angkor by funding an expedition into Siam to the Bayon.
 The EFEO took responsibility for clearing and restoring the whole site.
 In the same year, the first Western tourists arrived in Angkor, a total of about 200 in just three months.
 Angkor had been "rescued" from the jungle and was assuming its place in the modern world.

 With the acquisition of Angkor by the French in 1907 following a Franco-Siamese treaty, Siem Reap began to grow.
 The Grand Hotel d'Angkor opened in 1929 and the temples of Angkor became one of Asia's leading draws until the late-1960s, when civil war kept tourists away.
 In 1975, the population of Siem Reap, like all other Cambodian cities and towns, was driven into the countryside by the communist Khmer Rouge.

-Siem Reap's recent history is colored by the horror of the brutal Khmer Rouge regime.
+Siem Reap's recent history is colored by the horror of the Khmer Rouge regime.
 Since Pol Pot's death in 1998, however, relative stability and a rejuvenated tourist industry have revived the city and province.

 Siem Reap now serves as a small gateway town to the world heritage site of Angkor Wat.
 In recent years, the city has regularly ranked in the top ten for "Best Destination" lists produced by entities such as TripAdvisor, Wanderlust Magazine, and Travel+Leisure.

-The wat and the river

-Siem Reap is a cluster of small villages along the Siem Reap River.
-These villages were originally developed around Buddhist pagodas (wats) which are almost evenly spaced along the river from Wat Preah En Kau Sei in the north to Wat Phnom Krom in the south, where the Siem Reap River meets the great Tonlé Sap Lake.

-Town centre is concentrated around Sivutha Street and the Psar Chas area (Old Market area) where there are old colonial buildings, shopping and commercial districts.
-The Wat Bo area is now full of guesthouses and restaurants while the Psar Leu area is often crowded with jewelry and handicraft shops, selling such items as rubies and woodcarving.
-Other fast developing areas are the airport road and main road to Angkor where a number of large hotels and resorts can be found.